Advanced linear algebra: 4d. Density results

 As a conclusion to all this, there is a nice and fruitful relationship between linear algebra on one hand, and the theory of the resultant and discriminant on the other hand, with applications in both senses.
 We will be back to this, later in this book.

 Let us also mention that many of the above results extend to the case where we are dealing with linear algebra and polynomials over an arbitrary field $F$.
-We will be back to this later in this book, when systematically discussing arithmetic aspects.
+We will be back to this later in this book, towards the end, when discussing arithmetic aspects.

 And good news, that is all.
-As a matter however of making sure that we have not forgotten anything basic, in this introductory Part I, it is probably wise to ask the cat.
+As a matter, however, of making sure that we have not forgotten anything basic, in this introductory Part I, it is probably wise to ask the cat.
 And cat, who as usual, is more of a physicist than a mathematician, declares:

 \begin{cat} Matrices being generically diagonalizable, if you assume that they are diagonalizable, you might fail sometimes, but can certainly catch some mice. \end{cat}

 Thanks cat, it is all about hunting matters, indeed.
 This being said, we will have a look right next, in chapter 5 below, at the non-diagonalizable case too, following Jordan and others.
 This is certainly interesting, mathematically speaking, and with a bit of luck, we might even catch something, perhaps not mice, but some form of human food.